Legal Requirements for Audio Description

 As technology continues to advance at rapid paces and become integrated into every aspect of our daily lives, it is becoming more and more crucial to make this technology accessible.
 It’s important to stay on top of the legal requirements surrounding web accessibility in order to provide the necessary accommodations to individuals with disabilities, as well as to be in compliance with the laws and avoid potential lawsuits.
 With several different laws surrounding accessibility, you may find it hard to figure out what exactly you should be doing.
 Here’s a rundown of laws that apply to audio description.

-In the US, audio description is required under many of the same anti-discrimination laws that require closed captioning for video.
+In the US, video accessibility is required under several anti-discrimination laws.
+These audio description laws are the same laws that require closed captioning for video.
 This includes the 21st Century Video Accessibility Act (CVAA), the Americans with Disabilities Act (ADA), and Section 504 and Section 508 of the Rehabilitation Act.

 Additionally, the Web Content Accessibility Guidelines (WCAG) 2.0, the international standard for web accessibility, requires audio description under guideline 1.2 for time-based media.
 WCAG 2.0 is the legal requirement under the revised Section 508 standards and is often required by state laws.
 Most web accessibility experts recommend striving for WCAG 2.0 Level AA compliance, which requires audio description be provided for all prerecorded video content in synchronized media.